Find Trade Colleges

 $19,112 Avg Student Debt

-Trevecca Nazarene University ranked #11 on this year’s Most Popular Bachelor’s Degree Trade Schools in Tennessee list.
-This small private not-for-profit school is located in Nashville, Tennessee, and it awarded 419 bachelor’s degrees in 2021-2022.
+Trevecca Nazarene University came in at #11 in this year’s edition of the Most Popular Bachelor’s Degree Trade Schools in Tennessee ranking.
+TNU is a private not-for-profit institution located in Nashville, Tennessee.
+The school has a small population, and it awarded 419 bachelor’s degrees in 2021-2022.

 If you want to attend TNU, expect to pay an average of $28,500 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $19,112 in student loans.
-Of those students who received their degree, 63% were women.
+Around 63% of those degree recipients were women.

 #13